mendixlabs/mendix-for-balena/README.md

 ## Description

-The Mendix Balena Buildpack allows you to run a Mendix application on a Raspberry Pi 3.
+The Mendix Balena Buildpack allows you to run a Mendix application on a Raspberry Pi 3/4.
 We do this by forking the official Mendix build pack so that it will run on ARM and combining this with a ready-to-go configuration of NGINX & PostgreSQL in separate containers on the Raspberry Pi.

-This modified buildpack also contains WiringPi ([version 2.46.1](http://wiringpi.com/wiringpi-updated-for-the-pi-v3plus/), included) & Pi4J ([version 1.2-SNAPSHOT](http://pi4j.com/download.html), included), so we can control GPIO ports from Java Actions in Mendix.
-The separate module can be found [here](https://github.com/JelteMX/RaspberryPiModule)
+> In a previous version we included WiringPi, but this has been deprecated, as it doesn't work on a 64-bit architecture like the Raspberry Pi 4.

 It is based on the following sources: